orgua/shepherd_v2_planning/docs/index.rst

 Source to this DevLog: https://github.com/orgua/shepherd_v2_planning

 ..
 Note::
-   The search-function is often able to find the needle in the haystack
+   The included search-function is often able to find the needle in the haystack (especially in the overwhelming dev-log)

 .. toctree::